eksctl-io/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 which details all the flags and resulting directory structure.

-This will set up Flux on your cluster and load gitops Quick Start config files into your repo.
+This will set up Flux on your cluster and load gitops Quick Start manifests into your repo.
 It will use templating to add your cluster name and region to the configuration so that cluster components that need those values can work (e.g. `alb-ingress`).